Date & Time

 Kenneth J. Doka, PhD, MDiv, a Professor of Gerontology at the Graduate School of The College of New Rochelle and Senior Consultant to the Hospice Foundation of America, is an expert on grief and grieving and lectures worldwide on the topic.
 A prolific author and editor, he serves as editor of HFA’s Living with Grief® book series, its Journeys newsletter, and numerous other books and publications.

 Henry Fersko-Weiss, LCSW, President of the International End of Life Doula Association (INEDLA), has been conducting end-of-life doula trainings at the NY Open Center for the last eight years and is a faculty member of the Art of Dying Institute.
-He has worked in hospices, led many bereavement groups and draws from the experience of his own losses and a history of using guided visualization, meditation and journaling in his work, which has been featured prominently in The New York Times.
+He is the author of Caring for the Dying: The Doula Approach to a Meaningful Death.
+He has worked in hospices, led many bereavement groups and draws from the experience of his own losses and a history of using guided visualization, meditation, and journaling in his work, which has been featured prominently in The New York Times.

 Stephen Jenkinson, MTS, MSW is a spiritual activist, author, ceremonialist and farmer.
 Stephen teaches internationally and is the creator and principal instructor of the Orphan Wisdom School, founded in 2010.
 With Master’s degrees from Harvard University (Theology) and the University of Toronto (Social Work), he is revolutionizing grief and dying in North America.